steevenakintilo/TwitterGiveawayBot/README.md

     python main.py
 ```

-If the bot failed to launch after several try set the headless to false on the configuration.yml and if even after that the bot still don't work just make an issues I will help you make it work
+If the bot failed to launch after several try set the headless to false on the configuration.yml and if even after that the bot still don't work just make an issues I will help you make it work / or dm me on my discord: "sangokuhomer"

 ## Features
 - The bot can work in any language
 - Unlilke the other bots you can find on github this one don't use api which means that any twitter account you have can be used with this bot
-- The bot work with 3 txt files: account.txt url.txt and recent_url.txt , account.txt file list all the account you have followed since using the bot, url.txt file list all the giweaway (their links) you have done sice using the bot and recent_url.txt file list all the giweaway (their links) you have done on the last time you used the bot
+- The bot work with 3 txt files: account.txt url.txt and recent_url.txt , account.txt file list all the account you have followed since using the bot, url.txt file list all the giweaway (their links/urls) you have done sice using the bot and recent_url.txt file list all the giweaway (their links/urls) you have done on the last time you used the bot
 - Like Retweet and Comment a tweet link to a giveaway
 - Follow all the person asked for the giveaway
 - It can @ people when needed, comment with # when needed and make no comment when we don't need to